Dian Farmer Learning To Grow Our Own Food

 3. Strain out the plant material and pour into a spray bottle.

-4. Spray the mixture on the infected leaves of your plants.
-Use it as long as you can see the pests in your plants.
+4. Spray the homemade insecticide for aphids and other insects on the infected leaves of your plants.
+Use this homemade insecticide for vegetable plants as long as you can see the pests in your plants.

 Orange Citrus Oil And Soap

-This orange citrus oil and soap mixture is effective in treating your plants against slugs.
-You can also spray it in direct contact with roaches and ants.
+This orange citrus oil and liquid castile soap mixture is effective in treating your plants against slugs.
+You can also use this homemade insecticide for whiteflies or spray it in direct contact with roaches and ants.

 What You Need: